 As we began to investigate how we could get more involved in conservation, the thing that struck us was how appallingly under-funded the field is, especially considering how important the natural world is to us all – far from being a ‘luxury’, saving nature amounts to saving ourselves.

-We also quickly realized that it is an incredibly complicated world – there are thousands of organisations with varying levels of expertise and capacity working around the world; the issues range from local to global and are often unconstrained by human borders; virtually everything involves negotiations between politicians, global businesses, and local people; and success in conservation is very difficult to measure.
+We also quickly realised that it is an incredibly complicated field – there are thousands of organisations with varying levels of expertise and capacity working around the world; the issues range from local to global and are often unconstrained by national borders; virtually everything involves negotiations between politicians, global businesses, and local people; and success in conservation is very difficult to measure.
 We believed that if we were having a tough time negotiating the conservation landscape, then others must find it equally daunting.